 Simply stated, Woodlawn is an integral part of my identity.
 Well-rounded, with lifetime friendships, I know I have the tools to face whatever college has in store for me.

-Clare is currently a sophomore at UNC Chapel Hill.
+Clare is currently a senior at UNC Chapel Hill.